rust-lang/book/nostarch/chapter03.md

 }
 ```

-Using a `while` loop to run code while a condition evaluates to `true`
+Listing 3-3: Using a `while` loop to run code while a condition evaluates to
+`true`

 This construct eliminates a lot of nesting that would be necessary if you used
 `loop`, `if`, `else`, and `break`, and it’s clearer.
 While a condition